aced-differentiate/closed-loop-acceleration-benchmarks/README.md

         If run as-is, the script reproduces the 3-paneled FIG.~S1 in the Supplementary Information.

+    * `plot_levels_of_automation.py`: Script for plotting the cumulative time  of executing the DFT pipeline at varying levels of automation.

+        If run as-is, the script reproduces the bottom panel from FIG.~2 in the main text.

 ## Running the scripts

 The required packages for executing the scripts are specified in `requirements.txt`,